November 11th, 2026

 A Celebration of Creativity

-At its core, Origami Day stands as a vibrant celebration of human creativity and imagination.
-As individuals from diverse backgrounds come together to share their love for origami, they are reminded of the profound power of art to unify people and transcend cultural boundaries.
-Through the simple act of folding paper, communities are woven together, and a universal language of creativity is spoken.
+At its heart, Origami Day is a celebration of human creativity and imagination.
+As individuals come together to share their love for origami, they are reminded of the art's power to unite people and transcend cultural boundaries.
+The day serves as a powerful reminder of the potential of art to forge connections and inspire innovation.

 Timeline